Kiplingcotes Derby: History

 Kiplingcotes is a small hamlet close to Market Weighton, in the East Riding of Yorkshire.
 The race starts near the former Kiplingcotes railway station and runs for 4.5 mi, finishing at Londesborough Wold Farm.

+The winning post sign is located within the parish boundary of Middleton on the Wolds.
+In the late 1800s, local resident Richard Witty was a well known racer and horse breeder on the derby.

 The race was started by the Earl of Burlington in 1519, and the first prize is the accrued interest of an original investment of 16 guineas by the organisers, who stipulated the rules as laid down in 1618;

 A horse race to be observed and ridd yearly on the third Thursday in March open to horses of all ages to carry horseman's weight, 10 stones, exclusive of saddle, to enter at ye post before eleven o'clock on the morning of ye race.
 The race to be run before two.

 Women were finally allowed to compete from 1933 onwards, but the history of the Derby states that a 60-year-old woman jockey competed in 1926 riding side-saddle, being in the lead almost all the way until the last 40 yard.

 In 1930 the racers had to deal with 3 ft snowdrifts, and as The Times stated in case of no racers turning up, "..there is always some country youth keeping a watchful eye in case no entry is made by 11 o'clock.
 If such a thing happened, the youth would put in his entry on some old dobbin released from plough[ing] a field...."
 During the harsh winter of 1947, no one was daring enough to take part, and so one local farmer took it upon himself to lead a lone horse around the course, ensuring that the historic race would survive.
 The race normally takes 10 minutes to complete, but the farmer was contending with 4 ft snowdrifts, and so had to often dismount and clear a path before taking his horse through.
 It took an hour and 20 minutes for him to complete the course.
 During the 2001 UK foot-and-mouth crisis the race was once again reduced to one horse and rider.
 In 2018 the race was cancelled after the course was waterlogged, and again a single horse was led round the course.
 The 2020 event was kept going by just two riders and their horses (Ferkin and Harry) because of the COVID-19 pandemic to preserve the race.

 The race is deemed to be the oldest horse-race held in England, having started in 1519 and using the same course since 1664.
 The Grand National was inaugurated in 1836 (first official race in 1839) and the Epsom Derby was first run in 1780.
 The latest winner in 2025 was Sunny ridden by Sophie Faulkener-Smith, and the history of the race is covered in a book, 'The Kiplingcotes Derby & Newmarket town Plate' written by John Slusar.